samsonos/cms_api/docs/GenericCollection.md

 {
     // We change only path to index view, all other logic and things are used from MyItemCollection public $indexView = 'favourite/index';

-    // And change pager page size(This is just example pager is not implemented in GenericCollection) public $pageSize = 3;
 }
 ```